1. What credit cards are accepted at Texas Woman’s University for student account payments?

 9. If I use my debit card to pay my student account charges, will I be charged a convenience fee?

 Yes.
 If you use your debit card like a credit card to pay your student account charges, you will be charged the 2.75% convenience fee.
-For checking or savings account debits, please use the e-check option to avoid paying the convenience fee.

 10. Will the convenience fee that I am charged be included on my student account breakdown and statement?

 No. The convenience fee is a fee assessed by a third party company, TouchNet Information Systems, in addition to the payment for student accounts.
 The convenience fee will not appear on your student account or on your Texas Woman’s University statement.
 You will receive notification that the online payment was processed successfully, and it will show the amount of payment, the amount of convenience/service fee and the total payment amount.